Laura Fuentes

 Made with vegetables, chicken, broth, and a touch of cream, this chicken stew is hearty enough to fill you up without leaving you ready for a nap.
 It's the kind of comfort food that makes you feel good.

-I remember making this for the first time and sharing it with friends; after the first spoonful, you could feel it’s soothing effects on everyone.
+I remember making this chicken stew for the first time and sharing it with friends; after the first spoonful, you could feel it’s soothing effects on everyone.
 Of course, this is one recipe everyone asks for!

 Best of all, this recipe is made with simple ingredients that you probably already have on hand.
 Right now, I’ve really been focusing on using up all the things I have in my pantry & freezer, while making fewer trips to the grocery store.